cwkx/dotfiles/readme.md

 - ``sakura`` terminal
 - ``keym`` control mouse with keyboard
 - ``firefox`` need to enable compact mode in about:config then in customize toolbar
+- ``pulseaudio`` type in the ``install_pulse`` to run the Manjaro install script at the beginning.
+For me it's better at managing the USB devices changing the device order.

 ### Console Fonts
 Most powerline fonts don't seem to work with the RGB hinting of my setup, the Hack fonts work: